 People with mumps are most infectious from 2 days before to 5 days after the onset of parotitis.
 For contact tracing purposes the recommended period of communicability is also from 2 days before and 5 days after the onset of parotitis.
 However, mumps virus has been isolated in saliva from 7 days before to 9 days after the onset of parotitis.
 Asymptomatic cases also can be infectious.

-Attending medical practitioners or laboratories must immediately notify the local Medical Officer of Health of suspected cases.
+Attending health practitioners or laboratories must immediately notify the local medical officer of health of suspected cases.
 Notification should not await confirmation.

 Ascertain whether there is a history of vaccination and travel and identify any possible contacts, including travellers from overseas.

 If no epidemiological link to a confirmed case is established, ensure laboratory confirmation by viral nucleic acid detection from a buccal swab taken ideally within 3 days, up to 7 days of parotitis onset.
 The buccal area to swab is the space near the upper rear molars between the cheek and gum (if unilateral parotitis, swab the affected side).